business loans background image

 1. Don’t give up too quickly

-Getting finance is tough for most South African small businesses, even though they create a big share of jobs and income.
-If a lender says “no”, treat it as information, not a final verdict.
-Ask why, fix what you can in your paperwork and planning, and try again with a stronger application.
+Getting finance is tough for many South African small businesses.
+If a lender says “no”, treat it as feedback, not necessarily the end of the road.
+Fix what you can in your paperwork, planning, and financial presentation before trying again.

 2. Consider start-up funding from family and friends

-Many businesses start with money from people who already trust the owner.
-If you borrow from family or friends, keep it businesslike: put everything in writing, agree on repayment terms and be clear about what happens if things don’t go as planned.
-That way you protect both the relationship and their money.
+Many businesses begin with money from people who already trust the owner.
+If you borrow from family or friends, keep it formal: put the terms in writing, agree on repayment dates, and be clear about the risks.

 3. Use both online and in-person channels